A Notary Public applicant in Maine must:

-Though not required by law, Maine Notaries may choose to use a rubber stamp inking seal or an embosser for all notarial acts.
+Though not required by law, Maine Notaries may choose to use a rubber stamp inking seal or an embosser for all paper notarial acts.
 The following information must be on the seal:

 - Your name as it appears on your commission